-None of Capital One Bank (USA), National Association, Capital One Funding, LLC, Capital One Master Trust, Capital One Multi-asset Execution Trust, the Master Trust Trustee, the Owner Trustee, the Indenture Trustee or any affiliate makes any representation or agreement that it is undertaking or will have undertaken to comply with the requirements of Article 122a of the European Commission's Capital Requirements Directive 2006/48/EC (as amended by Directive 2009/111/EC) (the "CRD").
-Noteholders are responsible for analyzing their own regulatory position and are advised to consult with their own advisors regarding the suitability of the notes for investment and compliance with the CRD.
+None of Capital One Bank (USA), National Association, Capital One Funding, LLC, Capital One Master Trust, Capital One Multi-asset Execution Trust, the Master Trust Trustee, the Owner Trustee, the Indenture Trustee or any affiliate makes any representation or agreement that it is undertaking or will have undertaken to comply with the requirements of the CRR or any corresponding rules applicable to EEA-regulated investors.
+Noteholders are responsible for analyzing their own regulatory position and are advised to consult with their own advisors regarding the suitability of the notes for investment and compliance with the CRR or any corresponding rules applicable to EEA-regulated investors.

-Table of f Contents Summary of Terms Page S-1 Annex I Page A-I-1 Risk Factors S-1 Affica 1 Λ-1-1 Securities Offered S-1 S-1 The Capital One Credit Card Portfolio A-I-1 The Master Trust S-1 The Originator A-I-1 Interest S-2 Principal Principal S-2 The Master Trust Portfolio A-I-1 Nominal Liquidation Amount S-3 General A-I-1 Subordination; Credit Enhancement S-3 Delinquency and Loss Experience A-I-2 Required Subordinated Amount and ~ - Revenue Experience A-I-8 Conditions to Issuance S-3 Payment Rates A-I-9 Security for the Notes S-5 The Receivables A-I-9 Accumulation Reserve Account S-5 Review of Receivables in Master Trust Limited Recourse to COMET S-5 Portfolio A-I-14 Stock Exchange Listing S-6 Underwriting Process A-I-14 Ratings S-6 Internal Controls over Financial Reporting A-I-15 Federal Income Tax Consequences S-6 Information Regarding Historical ERISA Considerations S-6 Performance and Current Composition Required Subordinated Amounts S-7 of Trust Assets A-I-15 Underwriting S-9 Review of Qualitative or Factual Disclosure A-I-15 Conclusion of Review A-I-15 Demands for Repurchases of Pool Receivables A-I-16 Static Pool Information A-I-16 Annex II A-II-1 Static Pool Information A-II-1 Annex III A-III-1 Outstanding Series, Classes and Tranches of Notes A-III-1
+Page Page S-1 A-I-1 Summary of Terms Annex I S-1 Risk Factors The Capital One Credit Card Portfolio A-I-1 Securities Offered S-1 The Master Trust S-1 The Originator A-I-1 S-2 Interest The Master Trust Portfolio A-I-1 Principal S-2 General A-I-1 Nominal Liquidation Amount S-3 Delinquency and Loss Experience A-I-2 Subordination; Credit Enhancement S-3 Revenue Experience A-I-8 Required Subordinated Amount and Conditions Payment Rates A-I-9 to Issuance S-3 The Receivables A-I-9 Security for the Notes S-5 Accumulation Reserve Account S-5 Review of Receivables in Master Trust Limited Recourse to COMET S-5 Portfolio A-I-14 Stock Exchange Listing S-6 Underwriting Process A-I-14 Ratings S-6 Internal Controls over Financial Reporting A-I-15 Federal Income Tax Consequences S-6 Information Regarding Historical ERISA Considerations S-6 Performance and Current Composition of Required Subordinated Amounts S-7 Trust Assets A-I-15 Review of Qualitative or Factual Disclosure A-I-15 Underwriting S-9 Conclusion of Review A-I-15 Demands for Repurchases of Pool Receivables A-I-16 Static Pool Information A-I-16